thisisshub/HacktoberFest/README.md

 This is a beginners repository for anyone wishing to contribute to HacktoberFest 2021

   - Fork the repository
-  - Clone your fork and Create a new branch
-  - Add your program
+  - Add your program in the folder where it is supposed to go
   - Generate your Pull Request
-  - Magic

 ### Important Note:
 Please commit your files in the respective folders.

-Ex:- `.py` files must go in `python/` folder and others in `misc` folder.
+Ex:- `.py` files must go in `python/` folder and files without an extension must go in the `misc` folder.

 ### Process
 < Added Unique program >  // please change this accordingly